JaniJegoroff/solidity-unit-testing-basics/hardhat/README.md

   Spacebear
-    ✔ should return contract name (1686ms)
+    ✔ should return contract name (1654ms)
     ✔ should return token URI
     ✔ should mint a token
+    ✔ should fail to mint a token (104ms)
-    ✔ should fail to transfer tokens from a wrong address (63ms)
+    ✔ should fail to transfer tokens from a wrong address

-  4 passing (2s)
+  5 passing (2s)
 ```